CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 [Plainlanguage.gov](http://www.plainlanguage.gov) is a good resource and offers tips for making sure your writing is clear to all audiences.

-We lose our users’ trust if we write using government buzzwords and jargon.
+We lose our readers' trust if we write using government buzzwords and jargon.
 Often, these words are too general and vague, and they can lead to misinterpretation or empty, meaningless text.
 We can do without the following words:

 * Agenda (unless you’re talking about a meeting)
 * Combating (use “working against” or “fighting”)